What is the Peer Support Centre (PSC)?

 Who goes to the PSC?

 All McGill students are welcome to drop by the PSC!
 In the past, students have dropped by the PSC for reasons such as academic stress, relationship problems, homesickness, and even to practice English.
 We’re also happy to help students navigate McGill’s many resources.
+We are BIPOC and LGBTQIA2+ friendly and you may make preferential appointments.

 How does a support session work?